sigurdurb/ru_canvas/README.md

 # ru_canvas
 Python scripts for use by Teachers and TA's to interact with the canvas api.

-All scripts use canvasapi: [https://github.com/ucfopen/canvasapi](https://github.com/ucfopen/canvasapi)
+All scripts use canvasapi: [https://github.com/ucfopen/canvasapi](https://github.com/ucfopen/canvasapi) which is a pip installable package.

+The scripts are standalone now but some of it might be refactored into a module later.

-Some scripts also have costum made requests that are not yet in the canvasapi but use parts of the canvasapi methods for simplicity.
+Some scripts also have costum made requests that are not yet in **canvasapi** but use parts of their methods for simplicity.
+We might add them later to the [https://github.com/ucfopen/canvasapi](https://github.com/ucfopen/canvasapi) and then refactor this code.

 ### Requirements: